Other Jim Small Band/Small Talk Members through the years

 piano, vocals

 For six years until she passed away suddenly in 1999, Sally Scudder was a card-carrying (and equipment-carrying) member of the Jim Small Band.
 Sally was a joy to be around.
 She approached everything she did with such exuberance.
 It is hard to accept that we will never look across the stage again and see her in her carefully ironed clothes, her hands on the keys, bobbing her head and tapping her feet in time to the music (bare feet as often as possible).
 This was one happy lady.
 Sally had been part of the Huntington music scene since the early 1970's, playing in various bands and as a solo artist.
-She had perfect pitch, which means that whatever musical note is played, she could sense its pitch name.
+She had perfect pitch, which means that whatever musical note is played, she could sense its exact pitch name.
 Sally was a great addition to the band, bringing new material and a fun attitude.
 She will never be forgotton.

 Lee Finkelstein